The Auxiliary Lua API

 http:certificate()

 Returns the peer's certificate chain as a table if the connection is secure and the peer sent a certificate.
-A second return value is set to true if the certificate is valid i.e. if validated by the certificate store.
+A second return value is set to true if the certificate is valid, i.e., if it was validated by the certificate store.

 http:cipher()